Manchester Airport

-Manchester Airport is an international airport in Ringway, Manchester, England; it lies 7 miles south-west of Manchester city centre.
-In 2024, it was the third-busiest airport in the United Kingdom in terms of passengers (the busiest outside London), and the 19th-busiest airport in Europe in 2024, with 30.9 million passengers served.
+Manchester Airport is an international airport in Ringway, Manchester, England.
+It lies 7 miles south-west of Manchester city centre.
+In 2025, it was the third-busiest airport in the United Kingdom in terms of passengers (the busiest outside London), and the 20th-busiest airport in Europe in 2024, with 32.1 million passengers served.

-The airport comprises a cargo terminal and three passenger terminals - although a £1.3 billion redevelopment programme will merge Terminals 1 and 3 in 2025.
+The airport comprises a cargo terminal and two passenger terminals - a £1.3 billion redevelopment programme will merge former Terminal 1 and current Terminal 3 in 2026.
 It covers an area of 560 ha and has flights to 199 destinations, placing the airport thirteenth globally for total destinations served.

 Officially opened on 25 June 1938, it was initially known as Ringway Airport.
 During the Second World War, as RAF Ringway, it was a base for the Royal Air Force.
 The airport is owned and managed by Manchester Airports Group (MAG), a group owned by the ten metropolitan borough councils of Greater Manchester, with Manchester City Council owning the largest stake, and the Australian finance house IFM Investors.
 Ringway, after which the airport was named, is a village with a few buildings and a church at the western edge of the airport.

 In 2017, an eight-year redevelopment programme commenced which will culminate with the closure of Terminal 1 and enlargement of Terminal 2 to better facilitate transfers.
-The new terminal, due for completion in 2025, will take 80% of all passenger traffic.
+The new terminal, completed in 2025, will take 80% of all passenger traffic.
 Terminal 3 will remain with a focus on low-cost, short-haul airlines.